 From the very beginning we have looked to the stars and dreamed of reaching them, and stories about how we get there and what comes next are a fundamental part of that dream.
 Good science fiction can amaze and motivate, warn, raise questions and spark the imagination, inspiring human creativity and each new generation of stargazers.
 Plus, it's just fun to read.
-Here are some of the science fiction books Space.com's writers and editors have read and loved — an incomplete list, but one that's always growing.
+Here are some of the best science fiction books Space.com's writers and editors have read and loved — an incomplete list, but one that's always growing.

 (We are constantly reading new and classic space books to find our favorite takes on the universe.
 Our recently-read books in all categories can be found at Best Space Books.
 You can see our ongoing Space Books coverage here.)